melsman/mlkit/mlbasisfiles.md

 parts of a (possibly) long sequence of declarations, while ensuring that the result is always the same as if one had compiled the entire program from scratch.
-As an example, consider the MLB-file (kitdemo/scan.mlb) for a text scanning example.
+As an example, consider the MLB-file (`kitdemo/scan.mlb`) for a text scanning example.
 It contains the following three lines:

     $(SML_LIB)/basis/basis.mlb
     lib.sml
     scan.sml

-The source files for the project are lib.sml and scan.sml, which are both located in the directory where scan.mlb is located.
-Whereas each of the source files lib.sml and scan.sml depends on the Basis Library, the source file scan.sml also depends on lib.sml.
+The source files for the project are `lib.sml` and `scan.sml`, which are both located in the directory where `scan.mlb` is located.
+Whereas each of the source files `lib.sml` and `scan.sml` depends on the Basis Library, the source file `scan.sml` also depends on `lib.sml`.

 Compiling an MLB-file is easy; simply give it as an argument to the MLKit executable.
 When the MLB-file is first compiled, the MLKit